dancrake1/LLM-Foreign-Data-Translator-and-Comparison-Tool/ReadMe.md

 ## Purpose

-LLM-DATASET-TRANSLATOR leverages Large Language Models to automate the tedious process of data mapping between different schemas.
+LLM-Foreign-Data-Translator-and-Comparison-Tool leverages Large Language Models to automate the tedious process of data mapping between different schemas.
 It helps you:

 - Automatically map columns from source datasets to standardized terms
 - Create, manage, and reuse mapping dictionaries for different data domains